 Senior Lead Scientist Marek Cyran notes that many assumptions about blockchain technology and its abilities are misleading.
 Marek outlines the top seven misconceptions about blockchain technology and offers expertise for those looking to understand the technology.

 According to the “Stanford Medicine 2017 Health Trends Report: Harnessing the Power of Data in Health,” it's estimated that the amount of medical data grows by 48 percent each year.
 With all of this data comes opportunity, but do healthcare systems know how to share data in the most efficient way?

 Implementing blockchain technology does not mean building a database.
 Instead, transactions are essentially written in a distributed, immutable transaction ledger.
 Once data (in the form of a transaction) has been persisted, it can never be changed.
 Furthermore, modern blockchain implementations are much more than transactions stores.
 Through the use of smart contracts, users have the ability to create and execute programs on the blockchain that other users can interact with.

 Blockchain transactions are not encrypted.
 Most people consider blockchain technology to be a way to transfer data securely, but without the right encryption layers, that's not an accurate assumption.
 With blockchain, transactions are cryptographically signed to ensure the sender is who they claim to be, but this signature does not obfuscate the transaction data.
 In the blockchain ecosystem, there's a significant amount of interest in a sophisticated technique called zero knowledge proofs, which enable the verification of a sensitive fact without revealing the fact itself.
 This technique has been implemented in some blockchains but is still very limited in its practical utility.

 Blockchain is not designed for large transaction payloads.
-According to Marek, modern blockchains are primarily designed for exchanging value between users and running smart contracts.
+Modern blockchains are primarily designed for exchanging value between users and running smart contracts.
 There are practical limitations to storing large transactions that arise from the actual cost of storing large amounts of data on each blockchain node, and built-in limitations on how much transaction expense can be associated with a given block.
 There are software solutions that are far better equipped to handle data storage that can be run alongside a blockchain, most notably Interplanetary Filesystem.